csiro-auscalval/PyGamma/insar/docs/dev/ProjectOverview.md

-This document attempts to introduce the `gamma_insar` project to developers who are completely new to it.
+This document attempts to introduce the `PyGamma` project to developers who are completely new to it.
 It covers the general code structure, concepts, and common foundational classes that they may need to understand before diving into specific parts of the project.

 As a warning, the current state of the code base is not yet perfectly structured or final & as such some classes aren't necessarily in the most obvious files and some attributes aren't documented perfectly with docstrings as of yet - this document points these inconsistencies out and will be updated as the project matures.